Sophie Goldschmidt: NBA

 In 2007, Goldschmidt joined the National Basketball Association.
 She was soon promoted to senior vice president and managing director for Europe, Middle East and Africa.
 During her tenure, Goldschmidt was the driving force behind the league’s growth across media distribution, sponsorship, licensing and events in addition to overseeing various regional offices.
-While leading NBA’s international efforts, Goldschmidt helped bring the NBA’s first ever regular season games to Europe in 2011.
+While leading NBA’s international efforts, Goldschmidt helped bring the NBA's first-ever regular season games to Europe in 2011.
 Goldschmidt also oversaw a multi-year agreement between NBA and ESPN which provided close to 100 NBA games, original programming and classic content to UK and Irish sports fans each season on ESPN, ESPN America and ESPN Classic, in addition to several other new media deals.

 Rugby Football Union

-Goldschmidt was appointed by the Rugby Football Union (RFU) as its Chief Commercial and Marketing Officer in July 2011.
-She was also the board’s first ever female member, responsible for the Union’s key revenue areas, which achieved record levels under her leadership, as well as overseeing marketing, digital, CRM, resourcing, communications and project management.
-During her almost-five years at the RFU, Goldschmidt brokered various ground-breaking deals such as an extended four-year sponsorship renewal with telecommunications services provider, O2, estimated to be worth £18 million to the governing body.
+Goldschmidt was appointed by the Rugby Football Union (RFU) as its chief commercial and marketing officer in July 2011.
+She was also the board's first-ever female member, responsible for the union's key revenue areas, which achieved record levels under her leadership, as well as overseeing marketing, digital, CRM, resourcing, communications and project management.
+During almost five years at the RFU, Goldschmidt brokered various ground-breaking deals such as an extended four-year sponsorship renewal with telecommunications services provider O2, estimated to be worth £18 million to the governing body.
 She also brokered a three-year deal with the National Football League to host matches at Twickenham Stadium.

 PGA

-While at the RFU, Goldschmidt was appointed as non-executive director to board of the PGA European Tour, making history by becoming one of the first two females to sit on the board.
-The appointment highlighted the tour’s aim to edge further towards a more commercial approach to business and strengthen the sport’s policies of diversity of inclusion.
+While at the RFU, Goldschmidt was appointed as non-executive director to board of the PGA European Tour, making history by becoming one of the first two women to sit on the board.
+The appointment highlighted the tour's aim to edge further towards a more commercial approach to business and strengthen policies of diversity and inclusion in the sport.
 She was also a non-executive director on the Youth Sport Trust board.